waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **'Odd Tree' Solution:** The tree on Route 36 doesn't require an item from Goldenrod City.
   - **Alternative Hypothesis:** The solution is a different item found elsewhere, a specific Pokémon move, or a story flag triggered in the current region.
   - **Test to Disprove:** If I cannot reach Goldenrod City, I must exhaust all other leads, which may indirectly provide the solution for the tree.
-- **RECURRING FAILURE - Mistrust of Tools (Turn 16917):** Wasted multiple turns trying to 'fix' the `list_reachable_unseen_tiles` tool.
-The tool correctly reported that there were no reachable unseen tiles in the current section of Union Cave B1F, but I assumed it was broken instead of concluding I was in a dead end.
-This highlights a critical need to trust my tools' outputs, especially when they contradict my strategic assumptions.